ANEC (organisation): Organisation

 ANEC is open to the representation of consumer organisations from the 27 European Union Member States and the United Kingdom, three European Free Trade Association (EFTA) countries (Iceland, Norway and Switzerland) as well as North Macedonia, Serbia and Turkey.
 The organisation's General Assembly is composed of one national member per country, nominated jointly by the national consumer organisations in that country.
-Its Working Groups bring together volunteer experts from the countries of its members who define the consensual positions on behalf of the collective European consumer interest in fields related presently to seven areas of priority (Accessibility, Child Safety, Digital Society, Domestic Appliances, Services, Sustainability, and Traffic & Mobility).
+Its Working Groups bring together experts from the countries of its members who define the consensual positions on behalf of the collective European consumer interest in fields related presently to seven areas of priority (Accessibility, Child Safety, Digital Society, Domestic Appliances, Services, Sustainability, and Traffic & Mobility).
 These areas of priority respond to the needs voiced through the General Assembly by the national consumer organisations.
-ANEC reimburses the travel, accommodation and subsistence costs of its volunteers.
+ANEC reimburses the travel, accommodation and subsistence costs of its volunteers, and pays a daily allowance.

 Regarding services, ANEC is primarily concerned with the safety of services, rather than their quality which is of secondary concern.
 It does not strive to eliminate all diversity in services, but rather demands that certain core safety requirements need to be complied with by providers to ensure all customers' wellbeing through standardisation.
 Nevertheless, it believes a horizontal legislative framework for the safety of services is needed, in other words, an extension of the "New Approach" to services.

 Van Leeuwen (2017) claims that ANEC lacks the human resources and technical expertise to play a major role in the process of European standardisation, and is able to obtain achievements on only a limited number of consumer protection issues.
 ANEC confirms that the 'national delegation principle' means it "does not have a central role in the European Standardisation System".
 However, it notes its achievements do include "a few big wins", and highlights a number of them (such as ensuring the safe use of "100s of millions" of domestic electrical appliances by vulnerable consumers, and safe sound limits by default in Personal Music Players) but stresses they are not limited to these "high-profile successes".

-ANEC is funded by the European Union (95%) and EFTA (5%) under Regulation (EU) 1025/2012, while the time of the representatives of the national consumer organisations and experts is accepted by the EU and EFTA as a "contribution in kind".
-In 2020, the ANEC budget was 1.44 million euros.
-The ANEC Secretariat calculated the "contribution in kind" in 2007 to be worth 260.000 euros.
-The contribution was calculated to be worth 516.000 euros in 2020.
+ANEC is funded by the European Union (95%) and EFTA (5%) for its core mission under Regulation (EU) 1025/2012, while the time of the representatives of the national consumer organisations and experts is accepted by the EU and EFTA as a "contribution in kind".
+In 2020, the grant made available to ANEC was 1.44 million euros.
+The ANEC secretariat calculated the "contribution in kind" in 2007 to be worth 260.000 euros.
+The contribution was calculated to be worth 516.000 euros in 2020, and 620.000 euros in 2022.

-The ANEC Secretariat is based in Brussels.
-In October 2020, the Secretariat relocated to rue d'Arlon 80, the same premises as The European Consumer Organisation (BEUC).
-The Secretariat team is responsible for leading the political activities of the association.
-ANEC has signed the European Union's Transparency Register (with identification number 507800799-30) and accepted its Code of Conduct.
+The ANEC secretariat is based in Brussels.
+In October 2020, the secretariat relocated to rue d'Arlon 80, the same premises as The European Consumer Organisation (BEUC).
+The secretariat team is responsible for leading the political activities of the association.
+ANEC has signed the European Union's Transparency Register (with identification number 507800799-30) and accepted its code of conduct.